2/4th Anti-Tank Regiment (Australia): History

 A short lull followed, as the Japanese prepared to cross the strait.
 During this time, the two Australian brigades occupied hastily prepared defensive positions on the north-west coast of the island.
 The 2/4th Anti-Tank Regiment deployed the 13th Battery to support the 27th Infantry Brigade in the Causeway Sector; the 15th supported the 22nd Infantry Brigade in the north-western sector, and the 16th Battery supported the 44th Indian Infantry Brigade in the south-west.
 Regimental headquarters was located at Yew Tee Village.
 The regiment was bolstered during this time with its batteries expanding from three troops to four, and receiving more guns; at this time it had thirty 2-pounders, as well as thirteen 75 mm pack howitzers, and four other guns of Italian origin.
 On the evening of 8/9 February, the Japanese attacked, sending two divisions across the strait to land in the sector held by 22nd Infantry Brigade.
 Heavy fighting followed and over the course of a week, the regiment's batteries fought numerous local actions, often with just a single gun, as the Allies were pushed back towards Singapore town.
 During this time, the regiment was heavily engaged.
 Several guns were placed on trucks for a mobile defence, from which they attempted to engage Japanese armoured vehicles before being knocked out, while others fired in direct support of the infantrymen in the same manner as field artillery.
 The Australian units were eventually concentrated around Tanglin Barracks where they prepared for a final stand.
 On 15 February, the garrison commander, Lieutenant General Arthur Percival, ordered the remaining garrison to surrender.

 The regiment's casualties during this time amounted to 11 killed, 34 missing in action, and 37 wounded.
 The surviving members of the regiment subsequently became prisoners of war and spent the next three-and-a-half years in captivity.
 They were sent to camps around south-east Asia including Thailand, Borneo, Sumatra and Japan before being released at war's end in August 1945.
-The conditions they experienced were brutal and of the almost 15,000 Australians who were captured during the Malayan campaign and fighting around Singapore, only two thirds survived.
+The conditions they experienced were brutal and of the almost 15,000 Australians who were captured during the Malayan campaign and fighting around Singapore, one third died in captivity.
 More than 170 members of the 2/4th died as prisoners.